squareduck/aludel/README.md

 An action must return the new version of Local Model.
 This new version will get synchronized back into Global State behind the scenes, and _onUpdate_ callback will be called (usually causing the rerender).

-Actions can return a Promise of Local Model.
-In fact every action is treated asynchronously for consistency (using `Promise.resolve()`).
+Copying of updated Local Model is done through Immer's `produce()`.
+That ensures immutability of state updates.

 Actions can also return a partial version of Local Model, by omitting some top fields.
 Aludel will not touch corresponding values in Global State during synchronization.